-I believe that money should be spent on the people and things you love, and gift giving is tops for me.
-But there’s something about the holiday season that makes it especially easy to overspend.
+I believe that money should be spent on the people and things you love, and gift giving is tops for me, especially after the year we've had.
+But there’s something about the holiday season that makes it especially easy to overspend (even in the midst of a pandemic).
 You don't mean to, but somewhere between the constant drone of Christmas jingles and choosing THE perfect gifts for loved ones, it becomes easier than ever to tap, tap away with your credit card.
-You just shrug it off as holiday shopping, and carry on.
-I get it, cause I've been there too.

 If you’ve been working hard to slay your debt all year and stick to your money goals, now is not the time to blow your efforts and generously spend on everyone.
 As much as it feels good to give, building wealth means spending on what you can afford.

 You want your holiday shopping should be both enjoyable and affordable, right?
 Who wants to start the next decade with a huge debt hangover?

 To help you achieve a debt free holiday, I’ve created The Ultimate Holiday Spending Checklist.
 Together with my 5 tips listed below, you’ll have zero guilt when the bills start to arrive in January 2021, and you’ll feel amazing (and proud!) that you stayed on budget.
 In it, I outline a quick mindful money exercise before you start shopping.
 Download it here.

 There are two types of people when it comes to money: those that spend, and those that save.
 If you’re a saver, you've likely set aside a chunk of change for discretionary spending.
 Review your savings and determine what you can allocate to spending over the holiday season this year.